veD-tnayrB/veD-tnayrB/README.md

 <h2>👨‍💻 About me</h2>

-I'm a Full Stack developer with more than two years of experience in web development 🚀
+I'm a Full Stack developer with more than two years of experience 🚀

 - 👨‍🔬 I love exploring and experimenting with new technologies and frameworks for the frontend and the backend.